A Perfectly-Balanced Hammock Is Good for You

-Did you know that hammocks offer the perfectly-balanced sleep position for humans?
+Did you know that hammocks offer a perfectly balanced sleep position for humans?
 If you did not, you know it now.
 Even physicians consider a hammock offers the best sleep position for most of us.
 Many doctors say the perfect sleep position is “. . . lying on one’s back with the head slightly elevated, about 10 to 30 percent.
 This is postulated to give the brain optimal blood circulation rather than congestion and also allows for more unobstructed breathing.”

 You can learn that many native cultures sleep this way in hammocks, “rather than on flat surfaces,” as is common to most western cultures.
 According to Janet Kinosian, writing for the Huffington Post in 2010 in her article “What Your Sleep Position Says About You,” she examined the link between personality and typical sleep positions.